Skip to main content

 brew install xcbeautify

-Alternatively, you can use the "Tools" section in the SweetPad panel to install xcbeautify and other essential iOS.
+Or use the Tools panel in the SweetPad sidebar to install xcbeautify and the other tools SweetPad integrates with.

 iOS build preview

-1. ▶️ Build & Run — Click the play ▶️ button next to the schema name to build and run the app on the simulator or device.
+1. ▶️ Build & Run — click the play button next to the scheme name to build and run the app on the active destination.

-2. ⚙️ Build — Click the gear ⚙️ button next to the schema name just to build the app.
+2. ⚙️ Build — click the gear button next to the scheme name to build without running.

-3. SweetPad: Clean — right-click on the schema name to see the "Clean" option.
-This option will clean the build folder and derived data.
+3. SweetPad: Clean — right-click the scheme name to find this option.
+Cleans the build folder and derived data.

 Context Menu